Can You Take Sudafed and NyQuil Together? – Is NyQuil Covered by Insurance?

 Pills, liquids, nose drops, and nasal sprays are all available as decongestants.
 Many of these can be obtained without a prescription.
 You should not use Some decongestant nasal sprays for more than three days.
 When you stop using them for extended periods, your nose may get more blocked.

-Some people report feeling nervous or having difficulties sleeping after taking decongestants.
-If this occurs, reduce your coffee intake while taking these.
-You might have to quit taking them altogether if it doesn’t work.
-Nasal sprays are much less prone to cause these issues and can be used as a temporary fix.
+Some people report feeling nervous or having difficulty sleeping after taking decongestants.
+If this occurs, reduce your coffee intake while taking them.
+If it doesn’t work, you might have to quit taking them altogether.
+Nasal sprays are much less prone to causing these issues and can be used as a temporary fix.

 Does Sudafed Help a Sinus Headache?

 Sudafed PE, a non-drowsy decongestant, effectively relieves nasal congestion, pressure, pain, and headaches.
-A maximum strength tablet contains acetaminophen and phenylephrine HCI for pain relief.
+Its maximum-strength tablet contains acetaminophen and phenylephrine HCI for pain relief.

 Sinus headaches are aches that come from a sinus infection or sinusitis.
 You may feel pressure around the eyes, cheekbones, and brow.
 Another kind of Sudafed medicine is the Sudafed PE Sinus Headache Tablet.
 This combination drug is intended to treat symptoms caused by allergies, flu, common cold, or other respiratory disorders for a short period, such as sinusitis and bronchitis.